Zero-irp/ViewProj-Blog/_posts/2025-07-17-part-5-trampoline-hooking.md

 - hProcess → the handle we opened with OpenProcess.
 - NULL → we’re not picky about the address; Windows picks a safe spot.
 - 128 → just enough space for our trampoline code and a jump back.
-- MEM_COMMIT, MEM_RESERVE → allocate and commit memory in one call.
+- MEM_COMMIT & MEM_RESERVE → allocate and commit memory in one call.
 - PAGE_EXECUTE_READWRITE → we need the memory to run code, so it must be executable.
 - reserve → Pointer to our Allocated Memory